 Easy Does It

 When it’s time to start washing your foot tattoo, it’s important to be gentle.
 Using only your hand, apply a small amount of non-scented, chemical-free mild cleanser to the tattoo and slowly work the cleanser into the skin with a circular motion.
 Rinse with cool water.
-While you’re washing your tattoo, you may feel something slimy on the surface — that’s plasma, and you’ll want to be sure that it’s completely gone before you’re finished washing.
+While you’re washing your tattoo, you may feel something slimy on the surface—that’s plasma, and you’ll want to be sure that it’s completely gone before you’re finished washing.
 Keep applying cool water and making circular motions with your hand until you don’t feel the slippery plasma anymore.
+As your tattoo artist will likely tell you, if you don’t get rid of the plasma, it dries on the surface of your skin and scabs.

 Foot swelling is usually due to water retention and poor circulation.
-People who carry extra weight or have a disorder that slows blood circulation have the highest risk of severe foot swelling.
+People who have a disorder that slows blood circulation have the highest risk of severe foot swelling.
 Drink lots of water (at least a gallon a day), and your body will allow you to flush the water instead of storing it.
-Feel free to elevate your feet and apply ice as needed — you may need to do this for an hour a day for a week, and that’s okay.
+Feel free to elevate your feet and apply ice as needed—you may need to do this for an hour a day for a week, and that’s okay.

 Even while you’ve got your feet elevated, it’s important to maintain good circulation.
-Proper blood flow and oxygen distribution plays a huge role in how quickly your tattoo will heal.
+As you probably know, proper blood flow and oxygen distribution might play a huge role in how quickly your tattoo will heal.
 Do leg pumps, leg lifts, crunches, arm lifts and anything else you can do to get your heart beating even while reclining.

 Causes for Concern